 I no longer spend summer reading on the beach (sadly), but I still associate the season with reading.

-Whether you are lying on a beach or sitting in an air-conditioned comfort zone, here are my favorite inspirational reads this summer (and beyond).
+Whether you are lying on a beach or sitting in an air-conditioned comfort zone, here are my favorite inspirational books this summer (and beyond).

+- The Unquiet Daughter, Danielle Flood.
 Once you start reading this gem, you won’t be able to peel your eyes away from this one.
 Words cannot describe how this book resonated with me.
-If Facebook had existed during the author’s youth, hr mother’s status would have read ‘It’s Complicated.’
+If Facebook had existed during the author’s youth, her mother’s status would have read ‘It’s Complicated.’

 A childhood punctuated by a dysfunctional, manipulative mother who vacillates between leading a bohemian lifestyle as an exotic dancer to life as a fur coat-loving ‘femme entretenue’ (kept woman), Flood is to be admired for her survival skills.